klozn/10-javascript/50-web-development/30-angular/codelab04/README.md

 - So we are using pipes to link operators together and to combine multiple functions into one.
 This is a statement that says alot and at the same time not that much.
 What kind of operators are we talking about and how do we call such a pipe?
 Luckily, we have the Angular docs to provide us with more information:
-    >Operators are functions that build on the observables foundation to enable sophisticated manipulation of collections.
+    >Operators are functions that build on the observables' foundation to enable sophisticated manipulation of collections.
 For example, RxJS defines operators such as map(), filter(), concat(), and flatMap().
     Operators take configuration options, and they return a function that takes a source observable.
 When executing this returned function, the operator observes the source observable’s emitted values, transforms them, and returns a new observable of those transformed values.
   > For some more extensive info and a list on allowed RxJS operators: https://angular.io/guide/rx-library, https://rxjs.dev/api